zerotier/docs/docs/zerotier/microsegmentation.md

 ## Multiple ZeroTier Networks

 Create a network for each role.
 Devices can join multiple networks at once.
 Networks are free on my.zerotier.com.
-Each network can have it's own [Network Flow Rules](/zerotier/rules).
+Each network can have its own [Network Flow Rules](/zerotier/rules).
 "Network A allows only RDP traffic." for example.

 ### Pros